-- (1) This section applies to a change or proposed change to a registered motor vehicle or its use that changes the vehicle's class to a class for which a lower insurer's premium would, assuming the change had happened before the relevant date, have been payable. - (2) However, this section applies only if the change is intended to be permanent. - (3) The registered operator of the vehicle may ask for a refund of part of the insurer's premium paid for the vehicle. - (4) Before asking for a refund, the registered operator must give transport administration a written notice- - (a) identifying the vehicle and the registered operator; and - (b) stating the nature of the change to the vehicle or its use and when the change was, or is to be, made; and - (c) if the change is a change in the use of the vehicle-containing enough details to show the change is intended to be permanent. - (5) Transport administration may ask for some or all information stated in the notice given under subsection (4) to be verified by statutory declaration. - (6) A request for a refund must be made by giving the vehicle's insurer a written notice- - (a) stating the nature of the change to the vehicle or its use and when the change was, or is to be, made; and - (b) containing or accompanied by evidence the change in class has been accepted by transport administration. - (7) The insurer must give the registered operator a refund within 1 month after receiving the request. - (8) However, an insurer is not required to give a refund if- - (a) the applicant for the refund did not pay the insurance premium; or
+- (1) This section applies if a change to a registered motor vehicle or its use changes the vehicle's class to a class for which a lower insurer's premium would have been payable if the change had happened before the relevant date. - (2) However, this section applies only if the change is intended to be permanent. - (3) The registered operator of the vehicle may ask the vehicle's insurer for a refund of part of the insurer's premium paid for the vehicle by giving the vehicle's insurer a written notice- - (a) stating the nature of the change to the vehicle or its use and when the change was, or is to be, made; and - (b) containing or accompanied by evidence the change in class has been accepted by transport administration. - (4) Before asking for the refund, the registered operator must give transport administration a written notice- - (a) identifying the vehicle and the registered operator; and - (b) stating the nature of the change to the vehicle or its use and when the change was, or is to be, made; and - (c) if the change is a change in the use of the vehicle-containing enough information to show the change is intended to be permanent. - (5) Transport administration may ask for some or all information stated in the written notice to be verified by statutory declaration.

-- (b) the refund amount calculated under this section is less than \$10; or - (c) there has already been a refund for a change of class in the same registration period. - (9) The amount of a refund under this section must be worked out using the formula-
+- (6) The vehicle's insurer must give the registered operator the refund within 1 month after receiving the request for the refund. - (7) However, an insurer is not required to give the refund if- - (a) the person making the request for the refund did not pay the insurance premium; or - (b) the refund amount calculated under this section is less than \$10; or - (c) there has already been a refund given under this section in relation to the vehicle in the same registration period. - (8) The amount of the refund must be worked out using the formula-